All Episodes

 But isn't it unfortunate that they're judging whether or not they like you or not by your politics?

-No, actually they were very receptive.
+No, actually, they were very receptive.

-Uh what did you think, sweet baby James?
+What did you think, Sweet Baby James?

-You have to answer it's radio.
+You have to answer.

 I feel so bad.